jsmoriss/jsm-user-locale/readme.txt

 == Description ==

-Add a "User Locale" menu item for users in the WordPress back-end (admin) and front-end toolbar menus.
+Add a "User Locale" menu item for users in the WordPress admin back-end and front-end toolbar menus.

 Allow users to easily change their preferred locale / language instead of having to update their profile page.

 The default WordPress behavior is to apply the user locale / language preference to the back-end only &mdash; this plugin extends the user locale / language preference to the front-end webpage as well.

-If the Polylang plugin is available, the "User Locale" menu will use Polylang language URLs for that locale.
+If the Polylang plugin is available, the "User Locale" menu will automatically use the correct Polylang language URLs.

 <blockquote>
 <p>There are no plugin settings &mdash; simply install and activate the plugin.</p>
 </blockquote>

+= Are you using the WPSSO plugin? =

+If you're using the [WordPress Social Sharing Optimization (WPSSO)](https://wordpress.org/plugins/wpsso/) plugin, the [WPSSO User Locale (WPSSO UL)](https://wordpress.org/plugins/wpsso-user-locale/) extension offers the same functionality, with the additional of a settings page to modify the menu title and enable/disable user locale use on the front-end.

 = Developers =